SAP/openui5-docs/docs/General_Recommendations_ee37fc7.md

 ### Tips for Testing

-Start the application and check each screen element.
-Check the following:

 -   Does it have a label or a tooltip \(hover with the mouse\)?

--   Are the labels and tooltips \(fully\) visible, clear, accurate, and meaningful?

--   Is this also true for each input field or for a sequence of input fields? \(For example: street and number\)?
+-   -   Is this also true for each input field or for a sequence of input fields? \(For example: street and number\)?

 -   Is this also true for buttons, icons and images?